cjackie/studentMarket/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Views is the folder contains views... obviously..<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Public folder contains relevent CSS, Javascript, img, and so on, which support rendering of a view.
 They are exposed to clients.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;node_modules folder..
 We don't need to worry about it.
 It just contains all dependencies.
 For example express, mongodb, mongoose and jade.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;The data folder is where database resides.
-We don't need to worry about it.